-In our survey, Dachshunds over the age of 3 that were allowed to jump on and off furniture every day had lower odds of IVDD than those not allowed to do this.
+In our survey, when we looked at Dachshunds over the age of 3 that were allowed to jump on and off furniture every day, they had lower odds of IVDD than those not allowed to do this.

 Dachshunds over the age of 3 that were allowed to go up/down a flight of stairs every day also had lower odds of IVDD than those not allowed to use stairs.
 This should not be taken as a cause and effect association but is is interesting in light of a previous Scandinavian study (*) that showed moderate use of stairs reduced the risk of disc calcification, whereas exercise accompanying a cyclist increased the risk.